top of page

 It simply invites the question:

-“What feels off — and what might I need instead?”
+“What feels out of sync — and what might my body be asking for instead?”

 🗒️ The Power of One Gentle Shift